-Student finance: the two words that bring the most musical joy to a student's ears.
-But sometimes there is a bit of a confusion as to who exactly can send in a student finance application.
-Most of the Dutch governmental websites are exclusively in, you guessed it Dutch.
-Or, websites like DUO (the education ministry in the Netherlands) has very little information in English.
-If you are thinking of trying your hand with student finance, but you are unsure whether you actually qualify for sending in a studiefinanciering application, then this is the post for you.
-We are going to dive into the details of who precisely qualifies for Dutch student finance, starting now!
+Student finance: two words that bring the most joy to a student's ears.
+Sometimes there is a bit of a confusion as to who exactly can send in a student finance application.
+Most Dutch government websites are either exclusively in, you guessed it, Dutch, or like DUO (the education ministry in the Netherlands) and have very little information in English.
+If you are thinking of trying your hand with student finance but are unsure whether you actually qualify for sending in a studiefinanciering application, then this is the post for you.
+We are going to dive into the details of who precisely qualifies for Dutch student finance!

-What are the general requirements for Dutch student finance?
+What are the general requirements for your studiefinanciering application ?

 First of all, you need to know that Dutch student finance is just one way to finance your studies.
-Student finance, or studiefinanciering, is a scheme carried out by DUO to help students with the financial aspect of their studies in the Netherlands.
-There are, however, other ways to finance your studies, like though private loans, scholarships, or even getting a job.
+Student finance, or studiefinanciering, is an aid program carried out by DUO to help students with the financial aspect of their studies in the Netherlands.
+There are, however, other ways to finance your studies like though private loans, scholarships, or even getting a job.

 - You must be registered in a full-time or dual degree program in a Dutch HBO or university.

 - You must also be under 30 years old.

 - Also, you must be registered at a Dutch municipality and have a BSN number as well as a DigiID.

 - And finally, you must have a Dutch bank account.

 If you meet these basic requirements, congratulations, you can move on to the next round of requirements!